OKyne1/ot_genome_project/2_annotation_scripts/domain_annotation/README.md

 ## hmmersearch parameters
 ### Thresholds
 By default the -E theshold is 10, however this is way higher than we would like.
-The threshold used by bakta is -E 1E-10, we used this.
+The threshold used by bakta is `-E 1E-10`, we used this.
 This means that per hit there will be on average 10^-10 false positivies.
 Later on we may want to consider reducing the stringency of this threshold.

 ### Output Format
 Initially I used `--domtblout`, but by changing this to `--tblout`.
 This produces a simplified table which means additional parsing for things like anks is not required.